The Teardrop Explodes: Wilder and Club Zoo

 Expectations were high for the band's second album, Wilder, which was recorded in London during November 1981 with a nucleus of Cope, Dwyer, Tate and Balfe.
-Unlike the first album, which was more of a band effort, Wilder was more the work of Cope (who took sole songwriting credit on every track on the album) and was a bleaker, more sombre work than its predecessor cataloguing the breakup of Cope's first marriage and the mental chaos surrounding Cope and the band.
+Unlike the first album, which was more of a band effort, Wilder was more the work of Cope (who took sole songwriting credit on every track on the album).
+It was a bleaker, more sombre work than its predecessor, cataloguing the breakup of Cope's first marriage and the mental chaos surrounding Cope and the band.
 The album was also a break from the solid beat-group sound of Kilimanjaro, showcasing a variety of different approaches.
 It reached No. 29 on the UK chart and was certified Silver by the BPI, as Kilimanjaro had been.
 The next single, "Colours Fly Away" stalled at No. 57 in the UK chart, signaling the end of the Teardrops as a popular singles band.

 "The band was never built to last...
 It was like building a house on scaffolding, on top of a tank moving at three miles an hour.
 The higher you build it, the further removed you are from the reality that it’s actually moving and going to fall."